teaching-on-testbeds/mltrain-chi/index.md

 should show that the `ray-head`, `ray-worker-0`, and `ray-worker-1` containers are running.

-Verify that the GPUs are visible to the worker nodes.
+Verify that a GPU is visible to each of the worker nodes.

 ```bash
 # run on node-mltrain